How to make a GIF on a Mac

 -

-Choose GIF (the 🎞️ button) in the task row.
+In Crisp, select the clip and press GIF under Save as.
+Or just type “make a gif” in the prompt bar — Crisp maps plain English to the same tool.
 Set the frame rate (higher = smoother but bigger), the width, and whether it loops forever or plays once.

 -